 The weather here in DC has been like a rollercoaster.
-Everywhere from the mid 90′s to the low 40′s all in the span of a week.
-Needless today everybody is suffering from a little cold.
-So I decided to make homemade chicken noodle soup (Recipe on Saturday), however I wanted to make noodles from scratch.
+Everywhere from the mid 90’s to the low 40’s all in the span of a week.
+Needless to say, everybody is suffering from a little cold.
+So, I decided to make homemade chicken noodle soup (Recipe Here), however I wanted to make noodles from scratch.
 I am a huge fan of the thick doughy noodles that are almost like dumpling noodles.
-So I was on a quest to recreate these tasty little morsels.
+I was on a quest to recreate these tasty little morsels.

 The noodles were perfect.
 Thick, chewy and extremely tasty.
 They were exactly what I was looking for.

 - 2 1/2 cups all-purpose flour

 In a large bowl combine the flour and the salt.
 In a medium bowl combine the milk, egg and melted butter.
 Whisk to combine and beat the egg.
 Make a well in the middle of the flour and add the egg mixture.

 Stir the dough until it forms a ball and then turn it out onto a floured surface and knead it until the dough is smooth.
 Roughly 5 minutes.
 Then place the dough back into the large bowl and cover with plastic wrap.
 Let the dough rest for 10-15 minutes.

 Once again turn the dough out onto the floured surface.
 This time flour a rolling pin and roll the dough out to about 1/4 inch in thickness.
 Then cut the dough into desired noodle shapes.